Introduction

 Key considerations in this selection process include:

-- Experience with HIPAA-compliant software development.
+- Experience with healthcare applications.

 - Availability of case studies or references from similar projects that demonstrate success.